At Ohio University you can be yourself—and become your best self.

 Professors who are both teachers and mentors

 From spending extra time after class to discuss concepts to answering questions over e-mail on a weekend, our professors are approachable, accessible, and committed to your success.
 With small class sizes and accessible faculty members, OHIO students receive individualized attention.
 Faculty members are engaged in cutting-edge research and creative work, leading the Carnegie Foundation to rate OHIO a high-activity research institution.
 Faculty members are also equally dedicated to the success of their students.
-In addition, OHIO’s Honors Tutorial College offers high-achieving students the option of an instructional approach modeled after the tutorial system practiced for centuries at Cambridge and Oxford Universities in Great Britain.
+In addition, OHIO’s Honors Tutorial College is the only degree-granting college of its kind in the nation and offers high-achieving students the option of an instructional approach modeled after the tutorial system practiced for centuries at Cambridge and Oxford Universities in Great Britain.

 OHIO welcomed our first international student in 1895, and the tradition of international commitment continues today.
 Ohio University prides itself on its diversity of cultures and international student–friendly environment.
 An essential part of OHIO’s identity, international students are valued in the classroom and on campus.
 Many internationally focused academic conferences, guest lectures, and social events take place annually.